-- Must be a Full-time, degree seeking student. - Continuing students should submit completed scholarship application by April 1st for Fall Semester, or December 1st for Spring Semester. - New students should submit completed scholarship application after acceptance.
+- Must be a Full-time, degree seeking student. - Continuing students should apply for financial aid by April 10th. - New students' deadline for applying for financial aid is June 7 for Fall Semester and December 1 for Spring Semester.

 - Submit any required documentation and essays by the application deadline. - Completed FAFSA received by Calvary by application deadline. - Meet the eligibility requirements of the individual scholarships applied for. - Incomplete applications will not be considered.